FEniCS/dolfinx/demo/pde/hyperelasticity/python/documentation.rst

    :lines: 38-39

 Note that :py:class:`VectorFunctionSpace
-<dolfin.functions.VectorFunctionSpace>` creates a function space of
+<dolfin.functions.functionspace.VectorFunctionSpace>` creates a
-vector fields.
+function space of vector fields.
 The dimension of the vector field (the number of components) is assumed to be the same as the spatial dimension, unless otherwise specified.

 .. index:: compiled subdomain